UK Locksmiths Don’t Need Qualifications! Why I Became a Qualified Master Locksmith

 When the time was right (after about 2 years) Albert applied for me to take the British Locksmith Institute Exam.
 He didn’t have to do this because a company can be MLA approved and have non MLA locksmiths carry out jobs.
 Albert is the type of person that does things as well as they can be done.
 He applied for me and assured me that I would pass the exam first time, I was delighted with his confidence in me.
 Then he said “because I’m not paying for it again”.
 This was pretty good motivation for me.
 That and my natural desire to succeed.
 The birth of my daughter in that year really spurred me on to do well.

 I travelled to Daventry to the Master Locksmith Association Headquarters to do the exam.
-There were 4 parts and it was all in one day.
+There were 2 parts, written and practical, and it was all in one day.
 In my first diary post I mentioned that, at school, exams were never my friend.
 Well this was pretty full on but somehow it was different.
 It was something that I was committed to and interested in.
 I was determined to succeed.

 The first part was written and covered product knowledge and terminology.
 I had spent months revising from numerous chunky books for this.